Tuesday, December 30, 2008

 About Life

 You've reached middle age when weightlifting consists of just standing up.
-(I have enough of a problem just trying to sit down.)

 Life's a dance and all we can do is try not to step on anyone's toes.
 (I usually stomp on them.)